 CTO Roles & Responsibilities

-The CTO roles and responsibilities are very different from those you’ve been building as a developer.
+Chief Technology Officer (CTO) roles and responsibilities are very different from those required as a developer and engineer.

-Focus needs to shift away from the keyboard and towards the company board.
-Management, communication, strategy and people become the priority – which is not always a comfortable shift for those of us from a technical background.
+Leadership, communication, strategic planning and managing people become the priority, not always a comfortable shift for those of us from a technical background.

 What Roles & Responsibilities Change?

-CTO or tech leader has to step away from day to day technical involvement and focus instead on everything from negotiation to finance to board meetings to futurology.
+A CTO or tech leader has to step away from day to day technical involvement and the technical leadership they have become used too during their career and focus instead on everything else, from negotiation to finance to representing the technology department at board meetings to becoming a strategic thinker and futurologist.
+You need to handle the technology budget, developer teams and related tasks that means you need to delegate and move away from coding.

 What they can’t do is stay focused on development work, which needs to the team they’re now in charging of building, managing and motivating.